 All field wiring connections to the FilterMinder are made to screw terminals inside the enclosure.
-Wires should be routed through the two cable glands on the back of the enclosure and the clamping nuts should be tightened to effect a water tight seal around the wires.
+Wires should be routed through the two cable glands on the bottom of the enclosure and the clamping nuts should be tightened to 16 in-lbs. to effect a water tight seal around the wires.
 If possible, run all low voltage wiring through one gland (24VAC power, pressure sensor and remote interface cable, if used) and all high voltage wiring through the other (pump, heat and aux).